faithanalog/aoc2016/README.md

 as long as the solutions run fast enough on my computer to get the answers within a reasonable amount of time.

+I'm using trifecta and lens, so the initial dependency build might take a bit of time on a weaker processor.
+Such is the way with these nice libraries.

 Build with `stack build`

 Run with `stack exec aoc2016 <day>`